hoop33/nebula-website/content/en/posts/detect-corona-virus-spreading-with-graph-database/index.md

 ---
 title: "Detect Corona Virus Spreading With Graph Database Based on a Real Case"
 date: 2020-02-06
+description: "This post provides a possible way to detect the nCov spreading path with graph technology, covering thoughts on modeling and queries."
 ---
 # Detect Corona Virus Spreading With Graph Database Based on a Real Case